 Is it Thanksgiving without cranberry sauce?
-We have all had the canned stuff with those pretty ridges that are sliced and styled on a decorative angle to channel our inner Martha Stewart.
-Making cranberry sauce takes less than 15 minutes, can be made days in advance, and tastes so much better than any store-bought sauce.
-So say no to buying any more cans of the jellied cranberry sauce.
+We have all had the canned Ocean Spray sauce with those pretty ridges that are sliced and styled on a decorative angle to channel our inner Martha Stewart.
+But making homemade cranberry sauce takes less than 15 minutes, can be made days in advance, and tastes so much better than any store-bought sauce.
+Serve it alongside old-fashioned Thanksgiving dressing, Southern green bean casserole, and dry-brined spatchcocked turkey for the perfect holiday spread.
+For a spicier twist, try our jalapeno cranberry sauce.
+So, say no to buying any more cans of the jellied cranberry sauce.
 And honestly, is that stuff even really sauce?

 Key Ingredients and Substitutions

-Orange cranberry sauce requires just 5 ingredients to make and no special gadgets or equipment.
+Orange cranberry sauce requires just five ingredients to make and no special gadgets or equipment.

 The complete ingredient list and measurements are listed in the printable recipe below.

-- Cranberries: For this recipe, we used frozen cranberries but you can use fresh (but dehydrated or dried won’t work.)
+- Cranberries: For this recipe, we used frozen cranberries, but you can use fresh ones, too.
+Dehydrated or dried cranberries won’t work, plus they are more expensive.

-- Orange Juice and Zest: To add brightness and to balance some of the cranberry tartness we add freshly squeezed orange juice and a little orange zest.
-It is tempting to use a carton of orange juice but don’t since they are not all 100% pure orange juice.
+- Orange Juice and Zest: To add brightness and balance some cranberry tartness, we add freshly squeezed orange juice and a little orange zest.
+Using a carton of orange juice is tempting, but don’t since they are not all 100% pure orange juice.

 - Sugar: Cranberries are extremely tart, so in addition to adding some sweetness to the cranberry sauce, the sugar helps to balance it out.

-- Salt: Seems odd to add salt to cranberry sauce, but it enhances the sweet-tart flavor so don’t leave it out.
+- Salt: Adding salt to cranberry sauce seems odd, but it enhances the sweet-tart flavor, so don’t leave it out.

 How to Make Orange Cranberry Sauce